Some of the photographs featured in this article are available for sale in limited editions.

 The storms Lothar and Martin, which hit Brittany on 26 and 27 December 1999, left their mark on the region's history for their exceptional violence.
 These meteorological events have been described as "storms of the century because of their intensity and considerable impact.

-Lothar hit the Brittany coast on 26 December, bringing extraordinarily strong winds.
+Lothar struck the Breton coasts on December 26, bringing extraordinarily strong winds.

 Record gusts were recorded: